 *When using the lifespan inequality or lifespan variation the cut-off was age 15--surviving to age 15 to capture the onset of homicides.
 Why is this the threshold set-point?
 Can the paper describe why this selection was made since the presentation of the data is defined by this choice?

 We clarified our choice for age 15 as the cut-off.
-The main reason for the cut-off is that homicides in Mexico during the study period are concentrated in ages above 15, for example, about 96.7% of homicides occurred above this age over the period 1995-2015 (see table below).
+The main reason for the cut-off is that homicides in Mexico during the study period are concentrated in ages above 15, for example, over 95% of homicides occurred above this age over the period of study 1995-2015 (see table below).
 In addition, unconditional variance in age at death is a poor measure for informing analysis of mortality convergence, because improvements in infant mortality conceal dynamics in adult mortality (Edwards and Tujlapurkar, 2005).